colbyj/bride-of-frankensystem/docs/examples/unity_example.rst

 Unity Example
 =============

 A worked example of integrating a Unity WebGL build with a BOFS project.
-Two parallel copies live in the examples repo, one built against Unity 2021.1 and one against Unity 2023.2 — pick whichever matches your local Unity install:
+Two parallel copies live in the examples repo, one built against Unity 2021.1 and one against Unity 2023.2.
+Newer versions of Unity should continue to work (but if not, `ask for help on on Discord <https://discord.gg/XzXtUKFCJA>`_):

 * `unity_example_2021.1 <https://github.com/colbyj/bride-of-frankensystem-examples/tree/master/unity_example_2021.1>`_
 * `unity_example_2023.2 <https://github.com/colbyj/bride-of-frankensystem-examples/tree/master/unity_example_2023.2>`__